pjshvision/Mighty-Masks-2020/README.md

 There are two noticeable differences between the deployed version and the development version.

 The first is that it lands on the product page rather than the index.html page.
-This is an unexpected result as GitPod always opens on index.html
+This is an unexpected result as GitPod opens on index.html - note this has now been solved by correcting to index.html [(https://pjshvision.github.io/Mighty-Masks-2020/index.html)]

 The second is that my logo is conspicuously missing.
 The documentation in my gitpod messages shows that the logo was the hardest challenge for me to solve.
 It is disappointing that it fails to show after the hard work was done finding an attractive solution.
 I suspect it may be due to the img src link but will need to follow up on this.

-I checked the deployed version on my mobile phone and it looks good bar the above two issues.
+I checked the deployed version on my mobile phone and it looks very nice bar the above two issues.

 I was unaware prior to deployment that it could look any different from GitPod.
-This is a valuable lesson I will take onboard.
+This is a valuable lesson I will take onboard in the future.

 ## Credits ##
 #### Content ####